Full programme by day

 Brain energy sensing, adaptations and alterations to network outputs - this session is convened and supported by the Society for Endocrinology

-1. Craig Beall (co-chair), University of Exeter, UK - Glial cells in metabolic control
+1. Craig Beall (co-chair), University of Exeter, UK - The brain fuel gauge: AMP-activated protein kinase

 2. Linford Briant, University of Oxford, UK - Hindbrain control of glucagon secretion